 Size, Proportion, Substance

-The head should be clean-cut and free from fleshy cheeks; the bony structure of the skull chiseled beneath the eye with no prominence in the cheek.
+The head should be clean-cut and free from fleshy cheeks; the skull’s bony structure chiseled beneath the eye with no prominence in the cheek.

 Skull: The skull may show some median line.
 The occipital bone is not conspicuous in mature dogs.

-Eyes: The eyes of the Labrador is Medium size, expressing intelligence and good temper; brown or hazel.
+Eyes: The Labrador’s eyes are Medium size, expressing intelligence and good temper; brown or hazel.

 Teeth: The teeth should be strong and have an even bite, with the bottom teeth just behind the top teeth with the mouth is closed.